 The town of Puerto Baquerizo Moreno was founded in the mid-1800s and is the oldest settlement in the Galapagos, as well as being the capital city of the Province.
 It's the second-largest population centre in the islands.

 This pleasant town is home to over 6,000 residents and has two main streets, including Malecón Charles Darwin along the waterfront where there are restaurants, souvenir shops, and hotels.
-Its main sources of revenue are from fishing, tourism and from administering the local government.
+Its main sources of revenue are from fishing and from tourism.

 The small town beach is reserved just for the local population of Galapagos Sea Lions, which the locals seem to treat almost as equal citizens!
 You can often see them lounging on benches by the waterfront or lying on the decks of boats.

 Further along the coast to the north are public beaches for the human residents and visitors, and Puerto Baquerizo Moreno is gaining a reputation as a South American "surfing hotspot", with Tongo Reef to the west of town being a particularly popular surf location.